lorikayman/RebisTheory/src/lib/rebis_theory.md

 With the desprictions of both creation myths, we derive a narrative where dragons were either erradicated as a species or fleeing, with the other civilization's, potentially anthrpomorphic, gods "carving worlds from stone."

-#### Depiction of a Dragon
+#### Depictions of a Dragon

 As far as we are aware, there is only one firmly established avian civilization, Owlites.
 There are 2 imporant chacteristics of this civilization:

 - They are aware of Almire, but exist 1000 years after it had fallen: `The remaining pages are too deteriorated to decipher anything further save for a date of the events described which suggest that the Kingdom of Almire was destroyed over a thousand years ago` ([An Occurrence at Owlite Keep - The Forgotten Library - Owlite tome](https://wiki.spiralknights.com/Owlite_tome_text_Dialogue/The_Forgotten_Library)).
 - They possess the Owlite Academy of Macgics, now known as the Candlestick Keep.

 The prior point position Valkyries as on the other end of the timeline, at its beginning.
 The latter point allows for further analysis if the castle-like architecture of the Academy.
-And, it is there we find particular depictions of Drakon-like heads across the halls and their arched walls.
-The same design pattern is unmistakably observed in the Scarlet Fortress.
+And, it is there we find particular depictions of _Drakon-like heads across the halls and their arched walls_.
+The same design pattern is unmistakably observed at the Scarlet Fortress and other location, including the Gauntlet.

 Similar designs are found acorss the scattered floating landmasses of sky islands, starlight cradle and other regions, including the Wildwoods, wherein large amounts of the same strata of architecture is present.
-There we are interested in the very specific presence of statues, near-identical to gun puppies in their appearances.
+There we are interested in the very specific presence of _statues, near-identical to gun puppies in their appearance_ of __a rectangular snout and horns__.

-As in case of darkon battle sprites, this apperance is most likely is the appearance of a dragon, suggesting both tortomega civilization and now Owlites too are aware of them to an extent deep enough to depict, incorporate into architecture and so forth immortalize their image.
+As in case of darkon battle sprites, this apperance is most likely is the appearance of a dragon, suggesting both tortomega civilization and now Owlites are aware of them to an extent deep enough to depict, incorporate into architecture and so forth immortalize their image.

 To paraphrase, given nature of dragons, _tortomega and owlites share a cultural notion of depicting ancient and powerful creatures within their architecture_.